storageos/storageos.github.io/_docs/concepts/volumes.md

 may be on the same or different hosts.

 Volumes are formatted using the linux standard ext4 filesystem as standard.
+Kubernetes users may change the default filesystem type to ext2, ext3, ext4, btrfs or xfs by setting the fsType parameter in their StorageClass.
 Different filesystems may be supported in the future.

 ## On Disk Format